Ring (Baxter novel): Plot summary

 The AI Lieserl is abandoned for five million years, leaving her to observe the Sun's interior.
 She discovers dark matter-based life, which she names "photino birds".
 These birds gradually drain the energy from the core of a star, ending fusion and causing premature aging into a stable white dwarf—the birds' preferred habitat, as it has no risk of going supernova and destroying them.

 A generation ship is sent with one end of a wormhole to explore the future and investigate the whereabouts of Michael Poole.
 It will be a round-trip journey, returning to the Solar System after five million years, though only a thousand years will elapse on board, due to relativistic time dilation effects.
 The crew is broken into three factions—the primitives, the virtuals, and a survivalist faction, Superet.
-Among the factions, the primitives are a eugenics project for Garry Uvarov who hopes to lengthen the lives of humanity without the use of Anti-Senescence (anagathic or life-extension) technology.
+Among the factions, the primitives are a eugenic project for Garry Uvarov who hopes to lengthen the lives of humanity without the use of Anti-Senescence (anagathic or life-extension) technology.
 The Superet faction relies heavily on failing technology and maintains a totalitarian government which refuses to acknowledge the existence of other decks on the ship; the virtuals remain aloof.